-KABUL (AFP) – Candidate nominations opened Monday for Afghanistan's presidential election, with a large field expected to register in the race to succeed Hamid Karzai as the US-led war winds down.
+KABUL (AFP) – Candidate nominations were set to open Monday for Afghanistan's presidential election, with a large field expected to register in the race to succeed Hamid Karzai as the US-led war winds down.

 The presidential race, from which Karzai is barred after serving two terms, is seen as the key test of 13 years of bloody international military intervention and billions of dollars of aid.

 "So far, 27 people -- both individuals and members of parties and coalitions -- have collected registration forms for the presidential election," Independent Election Commission (IEC) spokesman Noor Mohammad Noor told AFP.

 All potential runners must register with the IEC before October 6, and a final list of verified candidates will be published on November 16.
 No candidate is expected to launch their campaign on Monday.

 Presidential hopefuls must be aged at least 40, not convicted of any crimes, provide 100,000 voter cards to prove they have a network of supporters, and also lodge a deposit of one million Afghanis ($18,000).